jdl328/essays/essay2.md

 - ==A close-up of the John P Morris' racial classification=={410,180,100,100}
 - ==John P. Morris's worker code=={768,70,200,200}
 - ==Full image view=={pct:0,0,100,100}

+### Turning Workers to Data
+.ve-media gh:jdl328/media/texas es.jpeg%3Fraw=true right
+*How exactly did the USES turn workers into data?*
+Typically job seekers would visit their local USES office and say that they are looking for work.
+An employment counselor would interview them.
+The goal of the interview was to collect key information about their work history, skills, and other relevant experiences.
+This information would be recorded on the data card.